Metro 2 Knowledge Hub

 A one-character indicator required in specific derogatory scenarios.

-Reporting Paid and Closed Accounts
+Reporting Paid & Closed Accounts in Metro 2

 Reporting Transfers and Refinances